carlosp420/nymphalidae_diversification/MS.md

 than 95% of the trees.
 Our BiSSE analysis found a positive effect of the character state “feeding on Solanaceae” on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina) (Figure 5).
-The markov chain monte carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
+The Markov Chain Monte Carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
 The estimated mean diversification rate for taxa that do not feed on Solanaceae was r = 0.10 while the diversification rate for the Solanaceae feeders was r = 0.14 (see